 How To Roast Broccoli

 - Chop the Broccoli: Remove the large stem from the stalk of broccoli.
-Shred the stalk to use in salads or Veggie Eggrolls instead of tossing the stalks into the trash!
+Shred the steam to use in salads, Fried Rice, or Veggie Egg Rolls instead of tossing the stalks into the trash!
 Cut the head of broccoli into small florets that are about 1-2 inches each.

-- Season: Place the broccoli florets onto a large rimmed baking sheet and drizzle with olive oil and sprinkle with salt and pepper, using your hands to toss to coat.
+- Season: Place the broccoli florets onto a large rimmed baking sheet, drizzle with olive oil, and sprinkle with salt and pepper, using your hands to toss to coat.
 I prefer tossing the ingredients together right on the baking sheet to minimize dishes.

 - Spread in an even layer: Spread the seasoned broccoli evenly out onto the baking sheet.
 You want to be sure to spread it out evenly giving the broccoli room to roast.
 If the pan is crowded the broccoli will only steam and not get caramelized.